dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 As a former SPSS trained user, ever since I started using R there was always a rather annoying background question: why is there a single missing value in base R, and why isn't it possible to use more missing values?

 As far as I understand, the main reason might have something to do with the scientific domain of the original R creators, who were definitely not from the social sciences.
-A single missing value is more than enough for any other science, and R simply went on the original design, ignoring the definite need of multiple missing values that are universally offered by all other major statistical software like SAS, SPSS and Stata.
+A single missing value is more than enough for any other scientific domain, and R simply went on the original design, ignoring the use of multiple missing values that are universally offered by all other major statistical software like SAS, SPSS and Stata.

-More recently, some initiatives led to the packages `haven` and `labelled`, who are almost but not perfect.
+More recently, some good initiatives led to the packages `haven` and `labelled`, who are almost (but not) perfect.
 In this post, I am going to write about my own solution to this situation, published on CRAN in the package [declared](https://cran.r-project.org/web/packages/declared/index.html).

 This package offers a custom type of vector, that is not different from regular R vectors in the sense that it contains exactly the same missing values, so normal functionality is maintained for any statistical operation.
 What it additionally does, is to keep a record of the position of each and every missing value, and assign meaning to those positions.
-This way, it achieves the best of both worlds: declare and use multiple missing values, while still being compatible with base R.
+This way, it achieves the best of both worlds: declare and use multiple missing values, whilst being fully compatible with base R design.

-The following is an illustrative example, for a hypothetical variable for the number of children in a household:
+The following is an illustrative example, for a hypothetical variable about the number of children in a household:

 ```r
 library(declared)